Egypt’s Primordial God Nun

 Nun as blue figure on the left from the Book of the Dead spell 17 from the Papyrus of Ani

-According to the creation myth known as the Ogdoad of Hermopolis, which seems to be late, with the earliest evidence coming from the New Kingdom, there were eight primordial deities, each in male and female pairs, with the men having the heads of frogs and the women serpents.
+According to the creation myth known as the Ogdoad of Hermopolis, which seems to be late, with the earliest evidence coming from the New Kingdom, there were eight deities in primordial times, each in male and female pairs, with the men having the heads of frogs and the women serpents.
 Nu and his consort Naunet were the first two gods in this pairing.
 They are described as sky and water, and are clearly meant to represent the primordial waters.

 At Memphis, Nun was associated with their principal god Ptah, who was sometimes called Ptah-Nun, with Ptah sometimes emerging from Nun and making creation with his word.